corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-enum-evolution.md

 not by examining the fingerprint

 {{< note >}}
-Corda’s AMQP fingerprinting for enumerated types include the type name and the enum constants
+Corda’s AMQP fingerprinting for enumerated types include the type name and the enum constants.
 {{< /note >}}

 Newer vs older is important as the deserializer needs to use the more recent set of transforms to ensure it